Staars/Staars.github.io/docs/Bluetooth_MI32.md

 ## Berry support

 The driver provides two Berry classes to allow extensions and interactions with the sensors.
-It is also possible to write generic BLE functions unrelated to Xiaomi sensos.
+It is also possible to write generic BLE functions unrelated to Xiaomi sensors.

 ### MI32 class
-To access and modify the Xiaomio sensor data the `MI32` class is provided.
+To access and modify the Xiaomi sensor data the `MI32` class is provided.
 First we need an instance, like so:
 `m = MI32()`